ONTAP: HA Pair

 Even though a single HA pair consists of two nodes (or controllers), NetApp has designed it in such a way that it behaves as a single storage system.
 HA configurations in ONTAP employ a number of techniques to present the two nodes of the pair as a single system.
-This allows the storage system to provide its clients with nearly-uninterruptable access to their data should a node either fail unexpectedly or need to be rebooted in an operation known as a "takeover."
+This allows the storage system to provide its clients with nearly-uninterruptible access to their data should a node either fail unexpectedly or need to be rebooted in an operation known as a "takeover."

 For example: on the network level, ONTAP will temporarily migrate the IP address of the downed node to the surviving node, and where applicable it will also temporarily switch ownership of FC WWPNs from the downed node to the surviving node.
 On the data level, the contents of the disks that are assigned to the downed node will automatically be available for use via the surviving node.

 FAS and AFF storage systems use enterprise level HDD and SSD drives that are housed within disk shelves that have two bus ports, with one port connected to each controller.
 All of ONTAP's disks have an ownership marker written to them to reflect which controller in the HA pair owns and serves each individual disk.
 An Aggregate can include only disks owned by a single node, therefore each aggregate owned by a node and any upper objects such as FlexVol volumes, LUNs, File Shares are served with a single controller.
 Each controller can have its own disks and aggregates and serve them, therefore such HA pair configurations are called Active/Active where both nodes are utilized simultaneously even though they are not serving the same data.

 Once the downed node of the HA pair has been repaired, or whatever maintenance window that necessitated a takeover has been completed, and the downed node is up and running without issue, a "giveback" command can be issued to bring the HA pair back to "Active/Active" status.